Open topic with navigation

 The Temp folder, like the Sites folder, needs to be available from all nodes in the cluster.

 Repeat the steps to update the key value and the setting to the Temp folder on the second and third servers.

 On the node where you installed Essentials Manager, make the same changes to the Web.config file located by default in:

 Copy the contents from your local Sites folder to the Sites folder on the file share.

-To validate your changes, log into Essentials Manager, create a new site, and check that the site appears in the Sites folder on file share.
+Log into Essentials Manager, create a new site, and check that the site appears in the Sites folder on file share.